 At the end of each semester, a dean's list is prepared.
-The crite ria for inclusion on the dean's list is established by each of the academic units.
-To be recognized as being on the dean's list, you must have been in attendance full-time (12 semester hours or more) and must have earned the SIU Carbondale average for the semester, which has been specified by the academic unit.
+The criteria for inclusion on the dean's list is established by each of the academic units.
+To be recognized as being on the dean's list, you must have been in attendance full-time (12 semester hours or more) and must have earned a 3.5 average for the semester.
 If at the end of the semester you have met the criteria established, a notation will appear on your academic record.
 The dean's list is recognition for a particular semester.
 It does not take into consideration your complete record.